loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 Gödel's proof constructs a statement G that essentially says: "This statement is unprovable in system S."

 From collapse perspective:
-- G represents consciousness observing its own formal limitations
+- G represents observer observing its own formal limitations
 - The construction requires the system to model itself
 - This creates a recursive loop: ψ(formal(ψ))